 Exhale and step your left leg back to form the plank pose.
 Make sure your shoulders, elbows and wrists remain perpendicular to the floor.
 Bring in your shoulder blades, then widen your collarbone while spreading the shoulder blades.
 Roll and press your toes into the mat but avoid tightening your knees.
 Keep your neck relaxed and aligned to spine.

-Yoga asana benefit: Dandasana tones the abdomen and helps building strength and endurance of arms, shoulders and wrists.
+Yoga asana benefit: Dandasana, the fifth step of surya namaskar tones the abdomen and helps building strength and endurance of arms, shoulders and wrists.

 Pro tip: Don’t practice this Surya namaskar asana pose if you are suffering from severe low back pain or wrist injury.